Kaiten: Effectiveness

 When compared with the Type 93 torpedo which was surface-vessel–launched, Kaiten had the obvious advantages of having a pilot to guide the weapon, and of being launched from a submerged submarine.
 Despite these advantages, however, they were not nearly as effective on a one-for-one basis as the highly successful Type 93 torpedo on which they were based.
 United States sources claim that the only sinkings achieved by Kaiten attacks were the fleet oiler anchored at Ulithi on 20 November 1944, with the loss of 63 men; a small infantry landing craft (LCI-600), with the loss of three men; and the destroyer escort while operating northeast of Cape Engaño on 24 July 1945, with the loss of 113 men.

 Contrary to the above, some Japanese sources give much larger numbers of Kaiten successes.
 Reasons given for this discrepancy are the fact that the submarine launching the Kaiten could estimate success only by listening for the detonation, and also that the size of the explosion after the attack on USS Mississinewa gave the impression of a much larger number of ships sunk.

 American losses attributed to Kaiten attacks came to a total of 187 officers and men.
 The losses of Kaiten crews and support staff were much higher.
 In total, 106 Kaiten pilots lost their lives (including 15 killed in training accidents and two suicides after the war).
 In addition to the pilots, 846 men died when eight Japanese submarines carrying Kaiten were sunk, and 156 maintenance and support personnel were also killed.
 This contrasts markedly with the relative success by kill-ratio of the Kamikaze pilots.

 Deployments

 First

-The Kikusui group (菊水隊) of kaitens was launched against hostile vessels near Ulithi on 20 November 1944.
+The Kikusui group (菊水隊) of Kaiten was launched against hostile vessels near Ulithi on 20 November 1944.
 The group consisted of two submarines, and I-36, carrying a total of eight Kaiten.